hmc-sysadmin/labs/ntp_nfs.md

 directory on knuth before working with it.
 That would be really annoying because you would need to do it every time you wanted to access your files!
-Instead, it is possible to mount the NFS shares automatically when then computer boots.
+Instead, it is possible to mount the NFS shares automatically when the computer boots.
 That way, the NFS files that you use a lot will be waiting for you when you log on.

 We use a program called autofs to automount files.
 There are two files